stevekinney/your-first-lines-of-js/README.md

 moveBlock(secondBlock); // Call moveBlock() with the second block.
 ```

 `moveBlock()` is now pretty flexible.
-It can take any block and move it along its merry way.
-It don't need to know about any block in particular.
+It can take any block and move it along its merry way—it don't need to know about any block in particular.
 In programming parlance, we'd say that `moveBlock()` is reusable.

 ---